-I'm married eleven years this December, and have two girls, a boy, and a golden retriever named Duncan.
+I'm married twelve years this December, and have two girls, a boy, and a golden retriever named Duncan.

-My kids attend Mountsfield PS where I have served as VP and President of Home and School for five years now, as per bylaws.
+My kids attend Mountsfield PS where I have served as VP and President of Home and School for five years now, changing every two years as per bylaws.

 My wife, Joy, is a rockstar front-line healthcare worker.

-I had a very difficult childhood, growing up in 13 different homes, escaping abuse, and eventually being raised by a single parent on disability.
+I had a very difficult childhood, growing up in 13 different homes, escaping abuse and domestic violence, and eventually being raised by a single parent on disability.
 This is a big reason why parenting, community, helping the less fortunate, being responsible with money and protecting the vulnerable are SO important to me.
 I've volunteered for and financially supported local shelters and women's initiatives for 14 years because I used to run to them often in the middle of the night as a child.
 They help and are needed.

 I had goals of being a professional athlete.
 I had contract offers.
 I also had 7 operations on the same knee and was told I would never run again.
 I still can.

 When I'm not living a life full of love, laughter, and too much grey/white hair for my age with my wife and three young kids, I am always trying to give back, and do and be better.

 In my limited free time, I co-founded, ran for ten years, and now am the Past President of Dad Club London, a registered non-profit comprised of 1,400 member dads from across my region.
 We offer support, education, advocacy, and connecting services for dads and their kids, with the mission of creating better dads, a stronger community, and a brighter future for our children.

-In nine years, we have hosted almost 500 events that were attended by thousands of dads and kids and have raised over $169,000 for charity and for people in need.
+Since 2013, we have hosted over 500 events that were attended by over 10 thousand dads and kids, and have raised over $170,000 for charity and for people in need.

 In addition to my time with Dad Club London, I have also extensively volunteered in other areas.

-I have been a front line and fundraising volunteer at Anova on and off since 2008, helping in areas including child minding, kitchen support, donation pick ups and deliveries, and organizing Walk A Mile In Her Shoes.
+I have been a front line and fundraising volunteer at Anova/Women's Community House on and off since 2008, helping in areas including child minding, kitchen support, donation pick ups and deliveries, and organizing Walk A Mile In Her Shoes.

 I was formerly a Big Brother with Big Brothers Big Sisters of London and Area.

 I have coached basketball, both in team leadership and individual skill development off and on for twenty-five years.

 In 2019, I was awarded MPP Peggy Sattler's Residents of Distinction Award, and in 2021 I was Mayor Ed Holder's Humanitarian of the Year.
 You can read more about this on my media page.

 When I'm not trying to make the world a better place for everyone or spending time with my family, I enjoy fitness, food, reading, coffee, scotch, writing, and movies.